cahayazulkafli/dotfiles/README.md

 # dotfiles for BSPWM, a manual tiling window manager.

-Mainly for Arch and Gentoo (with slight modifications of rofi shell scripts), but still usable for other distributions.
+Mainly for Arch Linux, but still usable for other distributions.

 # Required dependencies:
 - bspwm (Tiling window manager in use)